TEXT WISH TO 70111 TO DONATE £3 A MONTH

-Stuart has been responsible for the production of around 30 Make-A-Wish Winter/ Valentine’s Balls.
+Stuart has been responsible for the organisation of around 30 Make-A-Wish Winter and Valentine’s Balls.
 He has worked closely with Leslie Rose each year to achieve the wonderful experience our guests receive on the night.
-Stuart became an ambassador of the charity in 2015.
+Stuart became an ambassador for the charity in 2015.

 - John Terry

-Angela joined Make-A-Wish in 2012.
-Angela visits the children who are referred to us to find out what their One True Wish is and has also taken on the role of training volunteers who are new to this.
-Angela is chair of the fundraising group in Portsmouth.
-She is a Public Speaker and is always looking for opportunities to promote her ability to talk about Make-A-Wish.
-She has done a number of talks to local schools.
-She also has a number of collection tins in the area.
+Angela started volunteering for Make-A-Wish in 2012.
+She visits the children who are referred to us to find out what their Wish is and has also taken on the role of training volunteers who are new to this.
+Angela is chair of our fundraising group in Portsmouth.
+She is a Public Speaker and is always looking for opportunities to promote the charity.
+She has done a number of talks at local schools and also looks after our collection tins in the area.
 She is a key representative for Make-A-Wish in the Portsmouth area and will always volunteer for activities within this area, but is willing to travel too.
-In addition to all of this, Angela has recently applied to help support our special events e.g. the Winter Ball.
+In addition to all of this, Angela supports our special events.

-Toni started volunteering in 2015.
-Her son Matt had his wish to swim with dolphins granted in 1992.
-Toni visits lots of our wish children to talk to them about their One True Wish and the empathy she shows families is immeasurable.
+Toni's son Matt had a wish to swim with dolphins granted in 1992 and that inspired her to start volunteering for us in 2015.
+Toni visits lots of our wish children to talk to them about their Wish and the empathy she shows families, because of her own lived experience, is immeasurable.
 She has mentored colleagues who are new to this role and been a great support to them.
-Toni has also helped with fundraising activities such as telling her story at events, bucket collections and selling Christmas cards.
-Toni was our most active volunteer between 2017 – 2018.
+Toni has also helped with fundraising activities by telling her story at events, by organising bucket collections and through selling Christmas cards.
+Toni was our most active volunteer between 2017 and 2018.

 Paul started volunteering with Make-A-Wish in 2013 and since that time has become involved in many areas across the organisation.
-He visits wish children to capture their One True Wish and regularly appears at superhero wishes dressed as one of his Marvel/DC alter-egos (such as the Green Lantern for George's wish).
+He visits wish children to capture their Wish and regularly appears at superhero wishes dressed as one of his Marvel/DC alter-egos (such as the Green Lantern for George's wish).
 He also assists our families on the day of their wish to ensure their experience is the best it can be.
-In addition to his involvement in wishes, Paul actively seeks to raise awareness and funds for Make-A-Wish: he makes appearances in costume where he requests any fee be donated to us, he regularly helps at our Spring and Winter Balls, sources talks to local businesses and universities and, undeterred by a sky dive for us previously, last year he abseiled down the ArcelorMittal Orbit dressed as Deadpool.
+Paul also raises awareness and funds for Make-A-Wish: he makes appearances in costume where he requests any fee be donated to us, he regularly helps at our Spring and Winter Balls, organises talks at local businesses and universities and, undeterred by a skydive for us, he also completed a sponsored abseil down the Orbit dressed as Deadpool!

-Ruth has been a Make-A-Wish volunteer for 10 years and has been one of our most active Wish Visitors over the past year, capturing the One True Wish of more than 30 children.
-In 2015 Ruth became a Wish Visitor Trainer and last year she led one of our flagship training events in Manchester as well as organising some local training sessions; in total she helped to train 30 new Wish Visitors as part of our recent recruitment drive.
-Ruth is also part of our Wish Visitor Community Leader pilot and has been a welcoming and friendly point of contact for our new Wish Visitors across Yorkshire and the East Midlands.
+Ruth has been a Make-A-Wish volunteer for 10 years and has been one of our most active Wish Visitors, capturing the Wishes of more than 30 children in one year.
+In 2015, Ruth became a Wish Visitor Trainer and last year she led one of our flagship training events in Manchester as well as some local training sessions.
+In total she helped to train 30 new Wish Visitors as part of our recent recruitment drive.
+Ruth is also part of our Wish Visitor Community Leader pilot and has been a welcoming and friendly point of contact for our new volunteers in Yorkshire and the East Midlands.